 First, I began to study with David Deida, one of the world’s foremost teachers of relational yoga.
 He is an amazing teacher for people who are looking to master the challenges of work and relationship.
 Much of my subsequent journey has been influenced by the profound transformation and opening I experienced under David's guidance.
 This work has pushed me and humbled me.
 Over the years I had the good fortune to assist a number of David's workshops and learned a great deal from him.

-Second, I began my study and training in Hakomi.
+Second, I began my training in Hakomi.
 This is a therapeutic modality that helps to heal and transform fear, belief systems, and trauma that impacts our day-to-day life.
 This training allowed me to contact, feel, and deconstruct many of the habits and relational patterns that were at the root of my lack of confidence.
 The experience kindled a passion in me for counseling work and sparked my career transition from engineering into coaching and psychotherapy.

 Finally, I encountered the teachings of Thomas Hübl, a master in the confluence of spiritual development and psychological healing.
 His work has evolved my understanding of how we wake up and grow, and deepened my competency and precision as a therapist and coach.
 I am currently a member of his assistant team and support his teaching work in North America.